sonofevil/scripts/bash/README.md

 ## heatfreezed

 Dangerous daemon which checks core temperature every 5 seconds and sends a STOP signal to the most processor-hungry non-root process.
 For recovering an overheated, unresponsive system without reboot.
-Default value is 90°C, but a different temperature can be given as argument if it is over 60°C, with 3 point-less decimal places.
+Default value is 90°C, but a different temperature can be given as argument if it is over 60°C (lest you accidentally completely freeze an idling session), with 3 point-less decimal places.
 This has only been tested on my Thinkpad t440s and probably doesn't work on other machines.
 Try changing the CORTMP line to match your system's sensor.